TheItaliann/RHD-Pi/README.md

 - Emanuele Alejandro Ustica

 ## Requirements

-Before diving into the project, make sure you have the following components:

 1. **Raspberry Pi Pico:** The heart of our project, responsible for decoding signals and controlling the hovercraft.